Astronomers find possible sign of life on Venus

 In the planet's upper atmosphere, however, temperatures are much more hospitable.
 Despite the acidic nature of the clouds, scientists have speculated it may be possible for alien microbes to exist.

+"The surface conditions there today are really hostile, the temperature is enough to melt our landers," Greaves said.
+"But it's thought that much earlier in Venus' history the surface was much cooler and wetter and life possibly could have originated.

+"There is a long-standing theory that some of the smallest forms of life might have been able to evolve upwards into the high clouds.
+Conditions there are certainly not nice, they're extremely acidic and it's very windy, but on the other hand, if you're talking about 50 to 60 kilometers up, then the pressure is much like it is on the surface of the Earth and the temperature's quite nice, maybe up to about 85 degrees Fahrenheit.
+So it's been hypothesized that this is a living habitat today."

-Greaves' team studied spectra of Venus' atmosphere using the James Clerk Maxwell Telescope in Hawaii and 45 radio telescope antennas in the Atacama Large Millimeter/submillimeter Array in Chile.
+Greaves' team studied spectra of Venus' atmosphere using the James Clerk Maxwell Telescope in Hawaii and 45 radio telescope antennas in the Atacama Large Millimeter/submillimeter Array in Chile and were surprised to see unmistakable signs of phosphine.
+"It was a shock," Greaves said.

-"This was an experiment made out of pure curiosity, really, taking advantage of JCMT's powerful technology and thinking about future instruments," Greaves said in a statement.
-"I thought we'd just be able to rule out extreme scenarios, like the clouds being stuffed full of organisms.
-When we got the first hints of phosphine in Venus' spectrum, it was a shock."

 Only trace amounts were observed, about 20 molecules per billion.
-But additional research showed natural sources of phosphine — volcanoes, lightning, minerals blown up into the atmosphere, the action of sunlight — would only generate one ten thousandth the amount actually detected, according to the statement.
+But additional research showed natural sources of phosphine — volcanoes, lightning, minerals blown up into the atmosphere, the action of sunlight — would only generate one ten thousandth the amount actually detected.

 The team can rule out many non-biological ways to generate the observed levels of phosphine, but that doesn't mean life is the only explanation.
 The atmosphere of Venus is 90% sulfuric acid, raising "many questions, such as how any organisms could survive," said MIT researcher Cara Sousa Silva.